FOREX-Dollar weakens on repositioning before weekend

 NEW YORK Aug 15 The U.S. dollar weakened

-against the euro on Friday, erasing much of the week's gains, as
+against the euro, erasing much of the week's gains on Friday, as

 investors that had bet on the greenback's strength closed out